Warsan Shire

-Early life and career
+Early life and education

 Born on 1 August 1988 in Kenya to Somali parents, Shire migrated with her family to the United Kingdom at the age of one.
 She has four siblings.
-She has a Bachelor of Arts in creative writing.
+She studied creative writing at London Metropolitan University, graduating with a Bachelor of Arts degree in 2010.

+Career

 In 2011, she released Teaching My Mother How to Give Birth, a poetry pamphlet published by flipped eye.
 A full collection of hers was released in 2016, also through flipped eye.
 Shire was mentored through The Complete Works programme for poets of colour.

 Shire has read her poetry in various artistic venues throughout the world, including in the United Kingdom, Italy, Germany, North America, South Africa, and Kenya.
 Her poems have been published in various literary publications, including The Poetry Review, Magma, and Wasafiri.
 Shire's poems have been featured in the collections Salt Book of Younger Poets (Salt, 2011), Ten: The New Wave (Bloodaxe, 2014), and New Daughters of Africa (edited by Margaret Busby, 2019).
 Her poetry has been translated into a number of languages, including Italian, Spanish, Portuguese, Swedish, Danish, and Estonian.

 Shire put out a limited-release pamphlet called Her Blue Body in 2015.
 She serves as the poetry editor at Spook magazine and teaches poetry workshops globally.

 Shire's poetry featured prominently in Beyoncé's 2016 feature-length film Lemonade.
 Beyoncé's interest in Shire's work was sparked by Shire's piece "For Women Who Are Difficult to Love".
 Beyoncé again featured Shire's poetry in her 2020 musical film Black Is King.

 Shire published her first full-length poetry collection, Bless the Daughter Raised by a Voice in Her Head: Poems, on 1 March 2022.
 Shire was interviewed on NPR's Weekend Edition Sunday by Sarah McCammon on 27 February 2022 about the book.

 Influences

 Shire draws on the personal experiences from her own life and the lives of people with whom she is close.
 She writes about and for people whose voices are generally not heard, like immigrants and refugees as well as other marginalized people.
 Shire is also quoted as saying: "I also navigate a lot through memory, my memories and other people's memories, trying to essentially just make sense of stuff."
 As a first-generation immigrant, she has used her poetry to connect with her home country of Somalia, which she has never visited but which she describes as "a nation of poets."
 Her words "No one leaves home unless / home is the mouth of a shark," from the poem Home "Conversations about home (at a deportation centre)", have been called "a rallying call for refugees and their advocates."

+Shire has named writer Toni Morrison as one of her influences.